 These expert bloggers and entrepreneurs know what they’re talking about.
-Plus, one of the success hacks I learned from Tony Robbins‘ book Unlimited Power was eliciting the secret formula from the successful people and apply it to your business to win.
+Plus, one of the success hacks I learned from Tony Robbins‘ book Unlimited Power was eliciting the secret formula from successful people and applying it to your business to win.

 ContentStudio has a calendar feature called Content Planner.
-It gives you insights on what’s happening with your social media and blog content.
+It gives you insights into what’s happening with your social media and blog content.
 It helps you keep an eye on multiple things, for example:

 - What content you have scheduled for the whole month

 - What social media accounts you’ve chosen for the scheduled post